lesca/lemoe/backups/README.md

 ## Custom Backups

-You can specify a **name** to replace the date and time in the naming format.
+You can specify a **custom name** to replace the date and time in the naming format.
 Here is an example:

 ```